Q. I had an attorney obtain this judgment. How are they involved if I hire

 you to recover the money?

-A: Attorneys usually work by the hour on the types of cases we handle.
+A: Attorneys almost always work by the hour on the types of cases we handle.
 Once

 they obtain the judgment and they have been paid it is completely up to you